Mischa Barton Trashes ‘Dancing With The Stars,’ Says She Was ‘So Glad To Get Kicked Off’

 “I’m just getting hip to the game,” Barton explained.
 “Once you get a certain level of knowledge, you can really start to enjoy it.
 In the beginning, it can be really stressful, but we’re really having fun now.
 Everyone learns at their own pace…We have a blast in the studio.
 People just don’t see what a great time we’re having.”

-Mischa Barton was one of the most polarizing contestants ever on Dancing With the Stars.
+Mischa Barton was one of the most polarizing contestants ever on Dancing with the Stars.
 But while Mischa was booted from the show in a blink of an eye, it may have not been fast enough for some DWTS staffers.
-A show insider told Radar Online that Barton was rude to Dancing With the Stars employees.
+A show insider told Radar Online that Barton was rude to Dancing with the Stars employees.
 The source described Barton as “the most self-entitled and rude celebrity that the employees of the show have ever had to work with.”

 [Featured Image by Araya Diaz/Getty Images for Paul Wilmot]